ArkZ10/NASA-APACO/README.md

 ## Repository Structure

-This repository contains various resources and files for the NASA-APACO project.
+This repository contains various resources and files for the MOUSETRONAUT.
 Below is an overview of the folders and their contents:

 ### `Data-Visualization`
 - **Purpose**: Contains the Jupyter Notebook(s) used for data analysis and visualization.